 What exactly does CURE fund?

 - Research into the development of “targeted therapies” – these treatments focus only on the cancer cells, keeping surrounding healthy cells safe and unharmed.
-The goal of targeted therapy is to spare patients the devastating and often life-threatening “late effects” caused by current conventional therapies
+The goal of targeted therapy is to spare patients the devastating and often life-threatening “late effects” cause by current conventional therapies

-- Basic and clinical research
+- Basic, translational and clinical research

 - Training of future pediatric oncologists and researchers through the fellowship program at Emory University School of Medicine